Efficient Video Prediction via Sparsely Conditioned Flow Matching: Experiments

 \subsection{Visual Planning}

 One way to show the ability of the model to learn the dynamics of the environment is to do planning~\cite{finn2017deep, finn2016unsupervised, xie2021learning}.
-With a small fix to our model, \emph{\methodName} is able to infill the video frames given the source and the target images.
-The only change to be done to the model is to remove the reference frame and to let 2 condition frames to be sampled from both the future frames and the past ones.
+With a small change to the training of our model, \methodName is able to infill the video frames given the source and the target images.
+The only change to be done to the model is to remove the reference frame and to let two condition frames be sampled from both the future frames and the past ones.
 At inference time, given the source and the target frames, our model sequentially infills the frames between those.
-We show some qualitative results of video interpolation on the CLEVRER~\cite{Yi2020CLEVRERCE} dataset (see Figure~\ref{fig:planning}), which is a dataset containing 10K training clips capturing a synthetic scene with multiple objects interacting with each other through collision.
-It is a good dataset for planning, as it allows to show the ability of the method to model the dynamics of the separate objects and their interactions.
+We show in Figure~\ref{fig:planning} some qualitative results of video interpolation on the CLEVRER~\cite{Yi2020CLEVRERCE} dataset, which is a dataset containing 10K training clips capturing a synthetic scene with multiple objects interacting with each other through collisions.
+It is a dataset suitable for planning, as it allows to show the ability of the method to model the dynamics of the separate objects and their interactions.
 We test our model at the 128$\times$128 pixels resolution.
 Note how the model has learned the interactions between the objects and is able to manipulate the objects in order to achieve the given goals.